 Will the vaccine protect me from getting sick with COVID-19?

 Yes, studies show that COVID-19 vaccines are very effective at keeping you from getting COVID-19.
-Experts also think that getting a COVID-19 vaccine may help keep you from getting seriously ill even if you do get COVID-19.
+Like all vaccines, COVID-19 vaccines are not 100% effective at preventing infection.
+Some people who are up to date with their COVID-19 vaccinations will get COVID-19 breakthrough infection, however experts think that getting a COVID-19 vaccine may help keep you from getting seriously ill if you do get COVID-19.
 These vaccines cannot give you the disease itself.

 If I already had COVID-19 and recovered, do I still need to get vaccinated?